-This Appendix summarizes the published treatment protocols gathered from our review of the peerreviewed and gray literature, relevant webinars and conferences attended, discussion with managers, and the stakeholder meeting convened under the EPA Grant to Bourgeau-Chavez (linked from the website: http://mtri.org/phragmiteswetlandmanagementandscience.html).
+This Appendix summarizes the published treatment protocols gathered from our review of the peer-reviewed and gray literature, relevant webinars and conferences attended, discussion with managers, and the stakeholder meeting convened under the EPA Grant to Bourgeau-Chavez (linked from the website: http://mtri.org/phragmiteswetlandmanagementandscience.html).

 Generally, there have been few significant innovations that are ready for implementation, beyond the many well documented and published treatment methods to date.
-Further, there remains some controversy about several published and therefore theoretically acceptable practices which are highlighted in the summary below.
-Because most practices have been well documented already, here we provide short bulleted recaps of methods to avoid time consuming duplication of effort, and draw your attention to those for which we found conflicting results or opinions.
+There remains some controversy about several published and therefore theoretically acceptable practices which are highlighted in the summary below.
+Because most practices have been well documented already, here we provide short bulleted recaps of methods to avoid time consuming duplication of effort and draw your attention to those for which we found conflicting results or opinions.
 We also note methods for which there is notable uncertainty, whether it is regarding human safety, appropriate uses and specific application parameters, required expertise or specialized equipment needs, or lack of knowledge.
-Note also, that many of these treatment methods require permits which are not detailed here.
+Due to the paucity of quality data from short and long-term monitoring efforts, uncertainties are difficult to resolve.
+Note also, that many of these treatment methods require permits, specialized training, and detailed knowledge of herbicide formulations that can be used over water vs land, necessary and appropriate adjuvants and surfactants, and other label requirements; these are not detailed here.

-The novel concept that is emerging through this project and others such as the Phragmites Adaptive Management Framework (PAMF) is the selection of specific sequencing of accepted treatment methods, based upon site-specific conditions, including level of disturbance, Phragmites propagule pressure, hydrology, nitrogen levels and previous treatment regime(s).
-This approach is further elaborated upon in the main body of this report.
+The novel concept that is emerging through this project (MONDRIAN and landscape modeling) and others such as the Phragmites Adaptive Management Framework (PAMF) is the selection of more specific sequencing of accepted treatment methods, based upon site-specific conditions, including level of disturbance, Phragmites propagule pressure, hydrology, nitrogen levels, previous treatment regime(s) and/or Phragmites population "transition state".
+These approaches are further elaborated upon in the main body of this report.
 This study also substantiates the urgent need to reduce a key causal factor for Phragmites invasion: nitrogen loading.
-Nitrogen loadings above 4 g N/m/ year not only facilitate, but drive Phragmites invasion at the expense of non-clonal native species which cannot compete under these levels.
-In addition to nitrogen inputs from agricultural run-off and other land uses, many managers are unable to remove dead Phragmites biomass from infested waters, which further contributes to nitrogen loading and Phragmites establishment.
-Removal of biomass through burning is one option that can remove Phragmites biomass from the system, but opportunities for successful and safe implementation of this tool are often limited.
-Future work should focus on resolving these concerns since reduction of the ultimate causes of invasion is pivatol to successful and cost-effective, long-term control of Phragmites.
+MONDRIAN modeling showed that nitrogen loadings above 4 g N/m/ year not only facilitate but drive Phragmites invasion at the expense of non-clonal native species which cannot compete under these levels.
+In addition to nitrogen inputs from agricultural run-off and other land uses, many managers are currently unable to remove dead Phragmites biomass from infested waters, which may further contribute to nitrogen loading and Phragmites establishment.
+Removal of biomass through burning is one option that can remove Phragmites biomass from the system, but opportunities for successful and safe implementation of this practice are often limited.